gaps510dev/Decompiled-Roblox-Games/README.md

 If you encounter any issues, have suggestions for games to be added, or to report game updates, please join our Discord server.

 [Join our Discord Server](https://discord.gg/taaqFHXjsS)

+## Important Note
+You cannot play these games!
+They are intended for script developers, people who need the models, or people just curious how the game works.
+They are unable to be played.